'A culmination of the coursework'

 The only private sector internships that will count are in the Government Affairs offices of private corporations or political/campaign communications firms.

-There must be an analytical, research, evaluative, or policy-related focus to all internship.
+There must be an analytical, research, or policy focus to the internship.

-Example: Pure community service like tutoring refugees will not count but if you conduct an evaluation of the tutoring program in addition to doing some tutoring, that might count.
+Example: An internship solely focused on community service like tutoring or painting a school will not count but if you conduct an evaluation of the tutoring program in addition to doing some tutoring, that might count.

 If you receive financial aid from Duke, you can apply to our office for support.